Mental Health Disorders

 Home » Mental Health Disorders

 According to the National Institutes of Health (NIH), nearly one in five Americans is living with some form of mental health disorder.
-If left untreated, these disorders can impact physical health and contribute to the development of a substance use disorder.
+When left untreated, mental health disorders can impact physical health and contribute to the development of substance use disorders.

 However, mental health disorders may also occur on their own.
 Either way, comprehensive treatment is critical to lifelong recovery.

-Treatment for mental health is recommended for anyone with a history of substance abuse, self-harm, suicidal thoughts, legal issues, or violent acts towards others.
+Treatment for mental health is available and especially recommended for people who have a history of substance abuse, self-harm, suicidal thoughts, legal issues, or violent acts toward others.

-Our comprehensive clinical approach focuses on long-term recovery and addresses the following:
+Our comprehensive clinical approach focuses on long-term recovery and addresses the following during mental health treatment:

 • Trauma